 The Uncertainty of Academic Rent and Income Inequality: The OECD Panel Evidence

-AbstractThe paper presents an alternative view on education – income inequality relationship, which calls into question the neoclassical claim that greater education increases labour productivity and hence contributes to a higher level of output, wage rate and consequently a more even income distribution.
-In the context of policies aimed at reducing inequality, education needs to be seen not only as a factor of income mobility, but also as a “positional good” that benefits graduates at the expense of non-graduates.
-Education generates “academic rent” by which we mean uneven remuneration of workers based on academic signs of distinctions that do not necessarily reflect differences in productivity among workers.
-Using the robust panel model on a sample of OECD countries from 1980 to 2015, we show that investments in human capital lead to lower inequality, but overinvestments in human capital tend to increase income inequality, which may be related to the phenomenon of academic rent.
-In discussing this result, we consider the uncertainty of academic rent under condition of a rapid transformation of the workplace caused by the Fourth Industrial Revolution; in particular, the impact of artificial intelligence on the way how we measure labour productivity and reward workers.
+AbstractThe paper presents an alternative view on the education – income inequality relationship, which calls into question the neoclassical claim that education increases labor productivity and hence contributes to a higher output, wage and consequently more even income distribution.
+In the context of public policies, education needs to be seen not only as a factor of income mobility but also as a “positional good”, which benefits graduates at the expense of non-graduates.
+Education generates “academic rent”, by which we mean uneven remuneration of workers based on academic signs of distinctions that do not necessarily reflect differences in productivity.
+Using the robust panel model on a sample of OECD countries from 1980 to 2015, we show that investments in human capital lead to lower inequality, but overinvestments tend to increase income inequality, which may be related to academic rent.
+In discussing this result, we consider that uncertainty of academic rent under the condition of a rapid transformation of the workplace caused by the fourth industrial revolution.

 Avraham Izhar Baranes,

 - O3 - Innovation; Research and Development; Technological Change; Intellectual Property Rights